Council is committed to recycling and reusing as much of our waste as possible, reducing the amount we send to landfill.

 Take a look at the Wasted Video Series below to learn more about our key waste streams here in NZ including Recycling, Waste Water and Landfill.

-The following steps can dramatically reduce what ends up in your rubbish bag each week:
+The following steps can help reduce what ends up in your rubbish bag each week:

 - Buy products that use less packaging (economy size, refills or concentrates).